gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 community but I don't want to invite others to have an experience like the one I described in this post.
 I work on Dune for my job and I'm very interested in how to make the experience of using it more welcoming.
-To find out whether my personal difficulties using it are due to a sum of unrelated quirks or a broad endemic problem.
+To find out whether my personal difficulties using it are due to a sum of unrelated quirks or a broader systemic problem.

 Or maybe the problem is me.